intuition-dev/intuDocs/meta-website/10_pillars.md

 people that want to use Swift | Java, but that is not a part of the long-term future.

-## Pillar 8: Bypass Software Apocalypse of Cloud v1.0
+## Pillar 8: Solve Software Apocalypse of Cloud v1.0

 We moved from data centers to Cloud v1, but then used the familiar and dated architecture, and was only recently moved to the cloud.
 To be